shigueojp/cdk-amplify-react/README.md

  - [CDK](https://github.com/aws/aws-cdk) version 1.47.1.

 The frontend is using React with amplify react UI for Authentication.
-- it has unit test, integration test and UI test.
+- It has unit test, integration test and UI test.

 The backend is using Amplify with the following services:
 - S3 as Storage.